deepbsd/AcquireCo/README.md

 Because of time constraints, this app will not get a back end, so changes to data will only be made to the React DOM.
 Each time the app reloads, the data changes will be lost (ie, no persistence).

+# Installation Instructions

+1. clone the repo locally with `git clone git@github.com:deepbsd/acquireco.git`

+2. Install dependencies with `npm install`

+3. Normally I would say run tests, but I don't have any yet...

+4. Start your server with `npm start`

+5. Or you could use the prototype hosted on Netlify.

 # Prototype

 I have a working prototype (unstyled and with overly simple data schema) [here](https://acquireco.netlify.com)